 Focusing on movement and touch.
 How to work with our own and our clients’ body process.

-Working with wild processes and the ecological self, in alliance with the playful universe.
+Working with wild processes and the ecological self, in alliance with the breathing world.

 Group size – 6 to 10 people